Aceix/colormate/README.md

 # Color Mate

-Color mate is a chrome extension that allows designers ato save and mix colors.
+ColorMate is a chrome extension that allows designers to save and mix colors.

 The project is developed with React, TypeScript and Go.